 - Change your profile picture on your social media accounts.
 Share these with friends, family and colleagues and encourage them to share theirs too.

 - Take part in SWAN UK’s Instagram challenge to increase engagement and have some fun.

 - Take part in the SWAN UK blogging challenge.

 - Chat to SWAN UK members who will be taking over their Twitter today.

 - Help recruit families who may need support.
-This could be through handing out leaflets and registration forms or asking any professionals you come into contact with if they’ve heard about SWAN UK and if they would like any resources.
+This could be through handing out leaflets and registration forms.
+Alternatively, you can ask any professionals you come into contact with if they’ve heard about SWAN UK and if they’d like any resources.
 You can download a recruiter pack.

 If you want to connect with people about Undiagnosed Children’s Day, you can use the hashtag #undiagnosed

 If you would like to donate you can text SWAN11 £3 (or any amount up to £10) to 70070.
 You can also donate online or by post.